Vicsicard/top_contractors_denver_1_8_25/PROJECT_STATUS.md

 - Explore adding a map view for search results
 - Implement favorite contractors feature
 - Add contact forms or direct messaging
+- Resolve permission issues and test build.
+- Verify that new categories retrieve correct data from Google Places API.

 ## Project Status: Denver Contractors

 ## Current Status: 🟢 Active Development

-### Latest Updates (December 15, 2024)
+### Latest Updates (December 16, 2024)
+- Added "Handy Man" and "Landscaper" categories back to the application.
-- Fixed Google Places API integration
+- Integrated Bottleneck for rate limiting in Google Places API requests.
-- Improved error handling and user feedback
-- Enhanced search functionality reliability
-- Added better logging for debugging
+- Updated icons for new categories in the UI.
+- Build process encountered permission issues with the `.next` directory.
+- Port 3004 was in use, switched to 3005 for development server.

 ### Completed Features
 - ✅ Basic project setup with Next.js 15.1.0